This post may contain affiliate links.

 - If you choose to use recycled billboard tarps (pictured above), you’re helping the environment by reusing vinyl.

 - It’s a lot of work—not just physical work, but mental work—figuring out exactly what sizes and shapes of vinyl to order to fit around all of the slide-outs and areas of different heights.

 - The quality is only as good as the materials you use.
-Our first year making our own skirting the grommets we used rusted and some of them ripped through the vinyl.
-We also tried using black Gorilla tape to join the panels, and that didn’t stay but ended up leaving sticky residue all over our skirting.
+Our first year making our own skirting, the grommets we used rusted and some of them ripped through the vinyl.
+We also tried using black Gorilla tape to join the panels.
+It didn’t stay and left sticky residue all over our skirting.
 Also, some of the billboard tarp material that the wind kept blowing up against sharp corners of our RV wore thin and needed to be patched.
 We ended up throwing it all away after our first winter and starting fresh the second year.

 - Cutting the tarps and adding the grommets took a long time.
 If I had it to do over, I would buy higher quality tarps already cut to the sizes I needed and with grommets already added.

 If you’re looking for an affordable DIY option, you can follow my tutorial on DIY vinyl skirting here.

 Some RVers choose to use insulated tarps to make their skirting in order to increase the R-value.

 Insulated tarps are very expensive, though, so for a big fifth-wheel or Class A motorhome this would not be my first choice.
 There are better options for the cost.
 Also, we found our non-insulated vinyl skirting to be just fine for the winter weather we experienced.

 Some RVers put a space heater under their RV with a thermostat that will kick in if the temperature under the RV drops below 32 degrees Fahrenheit.
 Of course, using an electric heater while RVing would be at your own risk.

 Reflectix is another material some have used to skirt their campers.